srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/pi4/source/index.rst

 .. code::

-  sudo nano /root/.config/srslte/user_db.csv
+  sudo nano /root/.config/srsran/user_db.csv

   * add details of your SIM cards

 ..
 Note::
-  When running the srsLTE core network (srsepc) on an external device (eg. another Pi), you must open incoming firewall ports to allow the S1-MME and S1-U connections from srsenb.
+  When running the srsRAN core network (srsepc) on an external device (eg. another Pi), you must open incoming firewall ports to allow the S1-MME and S1-U connections from srsenb.

   S1-MME = sctp, port 36412  ||  S1-U = udp, port 2152